Klouph/bottelleitor/README.md

 # bottelleitor
-A discord bot using discord.py library
+A discord bot using discordia library